San Ildefonso Pueblo, New Mexico: Economic development

 The San Ildefonso Pueblo Enterprise Corporation (SIPEC) is a federally chartered Section 17 Corporation which is wholly owned by the Pueblo de San Ildefonso.
 SIPEC is charged with working with companies and individuals who share a vision of utilizing the Pueblo's strategic location for fostering economic and job growth for the Pueblo de San Ildefonso.

 Education

-It is zoned to Pojoaque Valley Schools.
+It is zoned to Pojoaque Valley Public Schools.
 Pojoaque Valley High School is the zoned comprehensive high school.

 The Bureau of Indian Education operates the San Ildefonso Day School, an elementary school, in the pueblo.

 Culture

 The people of San Ildefonso have a strong sense of identity and retain ancient ceremonies and rituals tenaciously, as well as tribal dances.
 While many of these ceremonies and rituals are closely guarded, San Ildefonso Feast Day is open to the public every January 23.
 Other dances open to the public include Corn Dance, which occurs in the early to mid-part of September, and dances at Easter.

-There was an art movement called the San Ildefonso Self-Taught Group, which included such noted artists as Alfonso Roybal, Tonita Peña, Julian Martinez, Abel Sanchez, Crecencio Martinez, and Encarnación Peña.
+There was an art movement called the San Ildefonso Self-Taught Group, which included such noted artists as Alfonso Roybal, Tonita Peña, Julian Martinez, Abel Sanchez, Crecencio Martinez, and Jose Encarnacion Peña.